-We’re more than halfway through the year and, by now, many would have already given up on their fitness resolutions.
+We’re nearly at the end of the year and, by now, many would have already given up on their fitness resolutions.
 Maybe you’re one of them.
 Maybe you’re bored of your routine, too lazy to exercise or gave up because you’re not seeing results.

 You’re not alone.
 Hundreds of forum threads are posted every week where people talk about losing the motivation to stay fit.
 I’ve lost count of the number of articles I’ve read with the headline “10 Ways to Stay Motivated”, where each one lists the same generic “solutions” like find a workout partner, create a good workout playlist, hire a personal trainer etc.

 But these aren’t solutions.
 You can watch hours of motivational videos daily but, without discipline, you won’t stick to your goals long-term.

 Here are 3 tips to cultivate self-discipline: